Black-chinned fruit dove: Description

 It is a medium-sized (up to 27 cm long) bird of the family Columbidae.
 The male is a colorful bird with a green belly and wings, a brown tail, a whitish grey head and neck with a purple base, red iris and a small black patch under its yellow bill.
 The female has a green head, neck and breast.

-EBird describes its song as "deep, throaty "rrrooooooo" that does not carry far."

 Behaviour and ecology

 The diet consists mainly of fruits.
 The female usually lays a single white egg in a nest made of twigs.

 Distribution and habitat

 Its natural habitats at tropical moist lowland primary forest and secondary forest up to 1,000 meters above sea level.
 It is found in lowland forests up to 700 meters above sea level in Taiwan and the Philippines, where it is fairly common.
 On Taiwan, it is very rare, known only from four specimens.

 Conservation status

 IUCN has assessed this bird as least-concern species with the population believed to be declining due to deforestation in the Philippines continues throughout the country due to slash and burn farming, mining, illegal logging and habitat conversion.
 It is also caught for the illegal wildlife trade and hunted for meat.